 This isn’t a tip, but it’s important to know.
 Breastfeeding after my c-section was hard, and I’ve read that this is common.
 It was difficult to find a good position to breastfeed in, and my daughter had trouble with her latch.
 I had very few problems breastfeeding my first daughter, so this was a surprise for me.
-I’ve also heard of mamas having trouble with their milk supply after having a c-section.
-This is all normal, but doesn’t mean that you can’t breastfeed.
+You may encounter other challenges with breastfeeding if you were separated from your baby for a long time.
+It's ok!
+It doesn’t mean that you can’t breastfeed...

 Don’t.
 Give.
 Up. - GET HELP!
 We have an online class (Breastfeeding Made Simple) that will teach you all you need to know about successful breastfeeding.
 There are also amazing lactation consultants, facebook groups and organizations who are committed to helping moms successfully breastfeed.
 I utilized all three of these options - I chatted, sent (non-awkward) pictures, and asked a million questions.
 It was a rough 8 weeks, but I persevered because I knew that after the first couple of months, breastfeeding was so easy.

 5. Take Gentle Walks